Our next reading period is March 1 - May 1.

 One of our editors will email you a one-page set of questions, comments, suggestions, and things she liked most about your piece.

-We do have to charge a small fee ($5) for this service.
-But until Aug 15, all first feedback requests are free.
+We do have to charge a small fee for this service.
+The price is now $15.

 Please send one fiction or nonfiction story per feedback request, each up to 4,000 words.